rwdarrow/modbench/README.md

 `cargo tauri build`

 This will build an installer for the application for the platform you are currently using.
-The output is located in `./src-tauri/target/release/bundle`.
+The output is located in:

+`./src-tauri/target/release/bundle`.

 ## Why Tauri/Vite/React?
 What about Electron.js?
 Why use web stack at all and not just use C++/C#?